yikaus/jenkins-on-nomad/README.md

 ## Build a jenkins ci  on nomad docker scheduler

 Non-OOTB solution , help you to understand how to build a tiny cluster stack over the cloud.
+Many examples demostrate the terraform , cloudinit and ansible usage.

 ### Stack